Zero-Downtime Laravel Deployment on Any Linux VPS Using GitHub Actions (Atomic Deployment)

 echo ""

-PHASE 4: Deploy YAML Script Explained
+PHASE 4: Deploy Script Explained

 StepWhat It Does